 How Carnism Impacts You and Your World

-- Ninety-nine percent of the meat, eggs, and dairy that the average American consumes come from CAFOs (concentrated animal feeding operations), in which thousands of animals are crammed together in filthy and unhygienic conditions.
-CAFOs are a leading cause of pandemic flus - including H1N1, avian influenza, and mad cow disease - and potentially deadly food-borne illnesses, such as e. coli, salmonella, and listeria.
+- Ninety-eight percent of the meat, eggs, and dairy that the average American consumes come from CAFOs (concentrated animal feeding operations), in which thousands of animals are crammed together in filthy and unhygienic conditions.
+CAFOs are a leading cause of pandemic flus and potentially deadly food-borne illnesses, such as e. coli, salmonella, and listeria.

 - Animals whose bodies are used for meat, eggs, and dairy live and die in misery.
-They are born into massive, filthy, overcrowded, often windowless, factories; removed from their mothers shortly after birth; castrated, debeaked, dehorned, and/or branded without anesthesia; and millions of females are forcibly impregnated in “rape racks” throughout the course of their lives.
-These animals are slaughtered on a relentless disassembly line whose pace makes it impossible to stun them properly - so that many are hung, shackled, and “bled” while fully conscious - and, if they survive bleeding, boiled alive.
-Virtually every animal-based meal comes from someone (a sentient being) who lived and died in agony.
+They are born into massive, filthy, overcrowded, often windowless, factories; removed from their mothers shortly after birth; castrated, debeaked, dehorned, and/or branded without anesthesia.
+Millions of females are forcibly impregnated throughout the course of their lives.
+These animals are slaughtered on mechanized disassembly lines so fast-paced that animals are routinely hung, shackled, cut, and/or boiled while fully conscious.

-- Animal agriculture is one of the most significant contributors to some of the most critical environmental problems of the twenty-first century, including water pollution, deforestation, erosion, species extinction, oceanic biodiversity destruction, greenhouse gas emissions, fresh water depletion, and chemical wastes.
+- Animal agriculture is one of the most significant contributors to some of the most critical environmental problems of the twenty-first century, including climate change, water pollution, deforestation, erosion, species extinction, oceanic biodiversity destruction, fresh water depletion, and chemical wastes.
 The United Nations recently issued a report urging a global shift toward a vegan diet as a key measure to address the environmental crisis.

 - Conditions in U.S. meatpacking plants and slaughterhouses are so dangerous and abusive that, according to Human Rights Watch, they violate basic human rights.

 - In order to eat the flesh or secretions (eggs/milk) of a once-living being, we need to disconnect, psychologically and emotionally, from the truth of our experience.
-We need to “numb” our authentic thoughts and emotions, to block our awareness (i.e., we must think that we’re eating “meat,” rather than a dead animal) and our empathy for the animal who became our food - and awareness and empathy are integral to our sense of self.
+We need to “numb” our authentic thoughts and emotions, to block our awareness (i.e., we must think that we’re eating “meat,” rather than a dead animal) and our empathy for the animal who became our food.

-- When we eat animals, we violate our personal integrity.
-Integrity is the integration of our values and practices.
+- When we eat animals, we dissrupt our personal integrity--the integration of our values and practices.
 For most of us, our core value system does not condone gratuitous violence toward other sentient beings, so when we consume the products procured by their bodies we are acting in opposition to our deeper values.

 - Carnism is structured like other “isms” which are organized around the oppression of certain groups of “others.”
 And while the experience of each set of victims will always be unique, the ideologies are structurally similar, as the mentality which enables such oppression is the same.
 To create a more humane and just society, then, we appreciate that eating animals is a social justice issue, and we must include carnism in our analysis.